 This will open a new browser window with the app running at localhost:3000.

-Inside src create a new file called phone-number-input.js and import all needed dependencies at the top of the file.
+Inside src create a new file called phone-number-input.js alongside app.js and import dependencies.

 import React from "react";